aws-samples/aws-modernization-with-docker/content/21_Build_images/10_sample_application_overview.md

 ## Sample Application Overview

-The application that we will use for this module is made up of a React.js frontend and a Node.js backend which will all be hosted on a webserver created by NGINX.
+The application that we will use for this module is made up of a Flask application with a backend that runs a MYSQL database which all runs on a webserver created by NGINX.
 The source code for our sample application is located on GitHub.
 Login to your GitHub account, and clone the repo: https://github.com/anshrma/docker-compose-ecs-sample. and change into directory with all the code we will be using in this module.

 ```
 $ git clone https://github.com/anshrma/docker-compose-ecs-sample